You are here

 The beach

-Surrounded by pine forested hills, the small, protected sandy cove of Cala Salada is a favourite for residents and private boat owners.
-The water is beautifully clear, shallow and perfect for swimming, and the sea bed mostly soft sand.
 This small beach gets very busy on summer weekends, with people often spread across the rocks that separate Cala Salada and neighbouring Cala Saladita.
-You can also jump from the cliffs, but please be careful and check the depth of the water first, it is not safe to jump from all places (even if others do).
+You can also jump from the cliffs, but please be careful and check the depth of the water first as it is not safe to jump from all places (even if others do).

-On the rocky promontory to the right is a picturesque stone tower with paths leading over the top to the little fringe of sandy beach of Cala Saladita.
+On the rocky promontory to the right there is a picturesque stone tower with paths leading over the top to the little fringe of sandy beach of Cala Saladita.
 To the left are boathouses built into the rock.
 Well trodden paths leading into the hills are popular for walks in this unspoiled area.

-These are famous for cave paintings dating back to the Bronze age.
+Walk to the Caves at Ses Fontanelles - these are famous for cave paintings dating back to the Bronze age.
 For the explorers amongst you, just before you reach the entrance to the bay, turn off to the right and drive up the camino (dirt track).
 You will have to park the car and continue on foot up the cliffs to the caves at Ses Fontanelles.

 The walk is long, but the views from the cliffs are incredible.
 The caves are actually more of an overhang and are protected by iron bars, which means you unfortunately won't see much of the cave paintings.
 However, if you still have the energy, you can climb down the enormous stone steps to the sea, where you can bathe in complete privacy.
 Please be careful.